SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/gem-builder.md

 ````

-#### onChange(oldState, newState) -> Component[newDataCreatorProperties]
+### State Changes

-The onChange method is given for the UI State maintenance. (eg. making bold columns that have already been selected etc.) The properties of the Gem are also accessible to this function, so functions like selecting columns etc. is possible to add from here.
+The `onChange` method is given for the UI State transformations.
+You are given both the previous and the new incoming state and can merge or modify the state as needed.
+The properties of the Gem are also accessible to this function, so functions like selecting columns etc. is possible to add from here.

 ````mdx-code-block
 <Tabs>